Join Public Art Committee

 Members are responsible for:

-- Making recommendations to the Arts & Cultural Resources Director and Public Art Coordinator regarding budgets, goals, and objectives for public art in Lafayette.
+- Making recommendations to the Public Art Coordinator regarding budgets, goals, and objectives for public art in Lafayette.

-- Making recommendations, and where feasible, assisting with marketing and promotion of PAC projects and programs.
+- Making recommendations and assisting with marketing and promotion of PAC projects and programs through social networks.

-- Supporting programs, including Art on the Street, See & Respond Art show and reception, educational outreach, the selection of public art, and identifying locations for public art.
+- Supporting programs, including Art on the Street, See and Respond Art show and reception, Art Night Out.

 Desired Qualifications or Interests

-Candidates should appreciate and value the important role of arts and culture in a community.
+The Public Art Committee (PAC) looks for residents who want to guide, assist, and advocate for public art in Lafayette.
+Candidates should appreciate and value the role of arts and culture in our community.

 Contact Staff Liaison